Upper Lusatian Library of Sciences: Library stock

 The Upper Lusatian Library of Sciences contains about 150,000 items and roughly 40% of them have been published before 1900.
-The library includes several rarities and valuables like Incunables from the 15th century, a collection of flyers from the Reformation period, manuscripts and 3,000 historic maps and atlases including sheets of Gerhard Mercator (1571) and Abraham Ortelius (1621).
+The library includes several rarities and valuables like Francysk Skaryna Bible (1517-1519), Incunables from the 15th century, a collection of flyers from the Reformation period, manuscripts and 3,000 historic maps and atlases including sheets of Gerhard Mercator (1571) and Abraham Ortelius (1621).
 A handwritten codex from the 11th century with texts by the Roman historian Sallust is the oldest item in the library.

 The items with the most important scientific value are grouped in the complex Archive.
 It contains the collected items of Karl Gottlob Anton, Adolf Traugott von Gersdorff and assets of other scholars and poets of Upper Lusatia.
 The collection ranges from manuscripts of the great Upper Lusatian enlightener Ehrenfried Walther von Tschirnhaus (1651-1708) to records of the Bad Muskau poet and Pückler-confidant Leopold Schefer (1784-1862) to the estate of the Görlitz writer and publicist Ludwig Kunz (1890-1976).

 With the mill archive from the estate of the mill researcher Günter Rapp, the library houses an extensive collection of texts and about 16,000 photographs of mills in Upper Lusatia and the former GDR.

 Jakob Böhme

 A high priority is given to the collection on the German philosopher, Christian mystic, and theologian Jakob Böhme.
-He is undoubtly the most famous person of Görlitz with the most profound influence on later philosophical movements in Europe.
+He is undoubtedly the most famous person of Görlitz with the most profound influence on later philosophical movements in Europe.
 Today, an important task of the library is the systematic collection of literature of and about Jakob Böhme.
 The library provides information on Boehme's life and impact for further research from philosophical, theological and philological aspects.
 With about 1,500 works and essays, the Upper Lusatian Library owns a large collection of the theosophist from Görlitz.